 We live in an amazing world.
 Yes, it's a living planet, which sometimes shows frightening destructive power, but its resources are immense-and it is just beautiful!
-There are many beautiful places in Liberton, and most of the pictures on these sheets are taken near here.
+There are many beautiful places in Liberton-we are so blessed to have lovely walks close by.
 This planet is a great, God-filled gift ours to care for.
 We can call it "home".
 What a blessing!
 What a responsibility!
 We know that our planet is being damaged by our lifestyle-things need to change.
 We know that everybody is not well fed and sheltered.
-It's easy to think we can't make a difference, but the responsibility falls on each of us to change the way we live, to support aid agencies in their campaigns, to pray for the leaders of the nations, to pray for change.
+We know there is more extreme weather and that sea levels are rising, bringing catastrophe to communities around the world.
+It's easy to think we can't make a difference, but the responsibility falls on each of us to change the way we live, to support aid agencies in their campaigns, to pray for the leaders of the nations to act, to pray for change.
 Are you doing all you can?
-Liberton Kirk is now an ECO Congregation which means that everybody in any way connected with it has a particular responsibility.
+Liberton Kirk is now an ECO Congregation which means that each one of us in any way connected with it has a particular responsibility.
 You might like to pray this prayer:

 Thank you, God, for the wonderful world you created as our home help us to play our part in caring for it and looking after its resources help all its people to be united in their care for each other.
 Please guide the leaders of the nations to keep promises and take action.
-"You made him (man, mankind) ruler over the works of your hands; you put everything under his feet." (found in the Bible at Psalm 8, verse 6) Station 8 is at the centre front of the church
+"You made him (man, mankind) ruler over the works of your hands; you put everything under his feet." (found in the Bible at Psalm 8, verse 6) Station 7 is just past the tower beside the cairn